 Schools can be intentional about creating a positive culture by understanding the science of school safety, and by teaching students and educators the emotional skills necessary to interact appropriately.

-Rachel’s Challenge is focused on preventative safety, concentrating on the areas of social emotional connection and learned behaviors which lead to mental and behavioral health.
+Rachel’s Challenge is focused on preventative safety, concentrating on emotional skills and learned behaviors which lead to mental and behavioral health.
 By improving these skills for individuals, it grows security in the school and larger community.
-It’s the most effective and direct way to address bullying, self-harm, teen suicide and school shootings.
+Teen mental health interventions can be the most effective and direct way to address bullying, self-harm, teen suicide and school shootings.

 Lost in the System

 160,000 students skip school every day for fear of being bullied.
 It’s a shocking statistic.

 Why is that?
 It’s because when we don’t feel safe, we react with a flight, fight or freeze response.